texastribune/data-visuals-guides/kit-setup.md

 ## Creating a graphic

+### Scripted VS non-scripted/static graphics

 Our graphics are embedded into stories like [this example](https://www.texastribune.org/2019/04/18/dallas-fort-worth-metro-area-saw-biggest-2018-texas-population-growth/).
 Now let's create one.

+We have an `index.html` template, for graphics that require JavaScript, and a `static.html` template, for graphics that do not require JS.

+The `index.html` is hooked up to a JS file that calls a `renderGraphic()` function, and in that function is where you'll put any JS needed to render the graphic, i.e. D3. `static.html` does not call this function and is mainly for Illustrator embeds or HTML-only graphics, i.e. tables.

+### Fetching the data

 We use Google spreadsheets to host the data for our graphics.
 Here's an example of [the spreadsheet we used](https://docs.google.com/spreadsheets/d/102dLzZtUAD-kCcXIWKTnzbMM0KKhwlmE4WIVmKwSPWU/edit#gid=0) for an old graphic.